Actively engaging Sheffield

 How we helped

-We worked closely with Sheffield City Region’s Active Travel team to create an interactive active travel map allowing residents to tag both the negative and positive experiences they have encountered.
+We worked closely with South Yorkshire Mayoral Combined Authority’s Active Travel team to create an interactive active travel map allowing residents to tag both the negative and positive experiences they have encountered.
 And to truly build a community around active travel we added the functionality to view share and vote up other people’s comments.

 The results were more than impressive.
 In just one month there were over 2,600 comments, 4,000 unique users viewing the map and 7,300 upvotes to comments.
 600 of these comments were in the first 24 hours alone!